hectorrios/SugarAdvancedWorkflowCustomPHPMethods/README.md

 configured.
 The channel name is **custombpm** and default logging level has been set to **info**.
 Once installed, the logging level can be adjusted in the **config_override.php** file.
 It has also been registered into the DI Container so that it is available to any custom actions.
-In the code block above, the **Starter Action** is injectedn with the Logger when it is instantiated by the Container.
+In the code block above, the **Starter Action** is injected with the Logger when it is instantiated by the Container.
 The key for the Logger is **customBPMLogger**

 ## The Registry